alberti42/Millennia-Laser-Control-App/README.md

 The header in the *log* file is printed every time the logging operation is resumed.

+# Plotting of recorded values

+In the folder *plotting*, a simple MATLAB script `millennia_laser_log_plot.m` is provided, which plots the recorded value as a function of time.

 # Compilation

 The application has been tested and built using [MinGW-w64](https://www.mingw-w64.org/) compiler.
 If you are using [make](https://www.gnu.org/software/make/) provided by either [Cygwin](https://www.cygwin.com/) or [Msys2](https://www.msys2.org/) environment to process the *Makefile*, make sure that MinGW's g++ compiler can be found in Windows' path by editing the `$PATH` environment variable or specifying the exact path of MinGW's g++ compiler in the *Makefile*.
 The app has been tested under both Windows 7 and Windows 10.